keep pantry pests out of your home

 Pantry Beetle Identification

-pantry beetle removal
+pantry beetle identification

 There are several species of beetle that can be found in the home.
 Warehouse beetles, sawtoothed grain beetles, red flour beetles and drugstore beetles all feed on food that is stored by humans.
 They feed on a wide variety of foods.
 Cereals, cornmeal, cookies, pet food, chips, pastas, flour and nuts can all be targeted by pantry beetles.